jchai002/choir-justice-supplies/us/en/yealink-user-guide.markdown

 ### Call Forward

-Turn on call forward by following these instructions:

-1. Press the **Menu** softkey
-2. Select **Features** (option 2)
-3. Select **Call Forward** (option 1)

-Call forward has the following options:

-* *Always Forward:* Calls will always be forwarded to a number that you choose
-* *Busy Forward:* Calls will be forwarded to a number that you choose when the phone is busy
-* *No Answer Forward:* Calls will be forwarded to a number that you choose when the phone is not answered within a specified number of seconds
+Turn on call forward by picking up the phone and dialing __*72#__ Wait for the prompt, and then dial the phone number that will receive forwarded calls, followed by the **#** button.
+The system will confirm the number you have entered.

+Disable call forwarding by picking up the phone and dialing __*73#__.
+You will hear a prompt to confirm that call forwarding has been turned off.

 ### Call Waiting